We are excited to share this guest post on Bryce Canyon National Park. They have some great insight on things to do in

 Ruby’s Inn also has a hotel, an onsite grocery store, a couple of restaurants and some other shops.
 The grocery store is quite pricey, so I would recommend stocking up on groceries before you get there.

 About an hour north of the National Park is Circleville RV Park.
 About an hour west of the National Park is Duck Creek Village RV.
-Both of these campgrounds require a good drive to visit Bryce Canyon, but with limited options closer to the National Park, these are two good options!
+Both of these campgrounds require a good drive to visit Bryce Canyon.
+With limited options closer to the National Park, these are two good options!

 There aren’t many great hotel options close to Bryce Canyon, but here are a few other good options: